JustinMountain/ruby_programming/chess_v2/README.md

 * GameBoard Object:
   - p1_pieces and p2_pieces may need to be updated to attr_accessor for remove_piece and update_piece_location to function properly

+2021-08-27
+- Initiated controller and controller_spec
+* Break was due to moving to Canada

 2021-08-18
 - Updated TODO for GameController object and moved to the top
 - Minor optimization done to King movement